DmitryKhitrin/dmitrykhitrin.github.io/README.md

 Form.emailWasAdded(callback);
 ```

--   `EmailForm.getValidEmails` - returns only valid form's records.
+-   `TagForm.getValidRecords` - returns only valid form's records.

--   `EmailForm.getAllRecords` - returns all records.
+-   `TagForm.getAllRecords` - returns all records.

--   `EmailForm.getRecordsCount` - returns the number of records in the form..
+-   `TagForm.getRecordsCount` - returns the number of records in the form..